HaoZeke/Dotfiles/README.md

 ### Usage
 Several targets (groups) have been defined.

+* archlinuxMono --> This is for machines with ArchLinux and a single monitor.
-* archlinux --> This is for machines with ArchLinux.
+* archlinuxMulti --> This is for machines with ArchLinux and 2 monitors (VGA-0 and DVI-0)
+* myarchbox --> This is customized for my desktop.
+Don't use this.
-* noroot --> This is when you haven't got root.
-[TO-BE-IMPLEMENTED]
+* noroot --> This is when you haven't got root. [**TODO**]

 ### Installation